-In 2015 I was given the opportunity to serve as president of Deakin University’s Food and Nutrition Society (FANS) for the year, and what a fantastic opportunity it was.
-Across the course of the year, I had the chance to develop many important skills such as time management, leadership, group work and facilitation, how to communicate effectively and appropriately, as well as the opportunity to practice and further develop my public speaking skills.
+In 2015, I was given the opportunity to serve as president of Deakin University’s Food and Nutrition Society (FANS) for the year, and what a fantastic opportunity it was!
+Over the course of the year, I had a chance to develop many important skills such as time management, leadership, teamwork and facilitation, how to communicate effectively and appropriately, as well as the opportunity to practice and further develop my public speaking skills.

-Not only did my engagement at Deakin through FANS allow me to gain all the valuable skills listed above, but it also provided me with the opportunity to get to know the university and its staff at a deeper level.
-I had the chance to meet many staff at Deakin, all of whom had very varied roles and qualifications, but all shared one passion – making every students time at Deakin valuable and rewarding.
+Not only did my engagement at Deakin through FANS allow me to gain all the skills listed above, but it also provided me with the opportunity to get to know the university and its staff at a deeper level.
+I had the chance to meet many staff members at Deakin, all of whom had very varied roles and qualifications, but shared one passion – making every student’s time at Deakin valuable and rewarding.

 The role of President of FANS also allowed me to have an impact at Deakin.
-Working with the FANS committee, I was able to use my role to create events tailored to the issue we were passionate about.
-FANS was able to provide cheap, affordable and nutritious food to Deakin staff and students, raise money for charities such as Foodbank Victoria (who provide healthy food to those who are unable to afford it for themselves), conduct events which allowed students to feel involved at Deakin and gave them the chance to meet like-minded students, and last but not least, we gave students the opportunity to learn about future career pathways in food and nutrition, to provide tips on what they should be doing while studying to get ahead.
+Working with the FANS committee, I was able to use my role to create events tailored to issues we were passionate about.
+FANS provided cheap, affordable and nutritious food to Deakin staff and students, raised money for charities such as Foodbank Victoria (who provide healthy food to those who are unable to afford it for themselves), conduct events which allowed students to feel involved at Deakin and gave them the chance to meet like-minded students.
+We also gave students the opportunity to learn about future career pathways in food and nutrition, provided tips on what they should be doing while studying to get ahead.

-Looking back, 2015 for me was an incredible year.
-Although I was very busy balancing my commitments as President with my study and work life, I had the chance to meet incredible people, make new friends, and gain valuable skills which I will draw on throughout my whole life and also contribute to Deakin University in many ways.
-My engagement through FANS has now seen me awarded the Vice Chancellors Award for Outstanding Contribution to University Life, which is an honour.
-But it is the memories from my involvement with Deakin and FANS that I will closest, and value for many years to come.
+Looking back, 2015 was an incredible year for me.
+Although I was very busy balancing my commitments as President with my study and work life, I had the chance to meet incredible people, make new friends, contribute to Deakin University and gain valuable skills which I will draw on throughout my life.
+My engagement through FANS has now seen me awarded the Vice Chancellor’s Award for Outstanding Contribution to University Life, which is an honour.
+But it is the memories from my involvement with Deakin and FANS that I hold closest, and will continue to value for many years to come.